-7. The preparation of each Management Plan referred to in conditions 3 and 5 must be prepared by a suitably qualified and experienced person and the qualifications detailed as part of the Management Plan.

-8. The consent holder must not commence any activities until the relevant Management Plans are certified and must undertake all activities authorised by these Consents in accordance with the relevant certified Management Plans referred to in Conditions 3 and 5 and the relevant approved Management Plans in Condition 4 and any amendments to a Management Plan certified under condition 11.
+6. The preparation of each Management Plan referred to in conditions 3 and 5 must be prepared by a suitably qualified and experienced person and the qualifications detailed as part of the Management Plan.
+7. The consent holder must undertake all activities authorised by these Consents in accordance with the relevant certified Management Plans referred to in Conditions 3 and 5 and the relevant approved Management Plans in Condition 4 and any amendments to a Management Plan certified under condition 11.